ZeroCho/react-vote/README.md

 ### onClose: Function(title: String, data: Object)
 It's an callback function triggered when the vote is closed.
 The first parameter is the title of vote, and the second is a whole vote data.

+### onReset: Function(title: String, data: Object)
+It's an callback function triggered when the vote is reset.
+The first parameter is the title of vote, and the second is a whole vote data.

 ### onExpand: Function(title: String, item: Object, data: Object)
 It's an callback function triggered when you add a new option.
 The first parameter is the title of vote, and the second is the added item, and the third is a whole vote data.